November 6, 2024 | A message to our community: Our strength lies in our community. We will not back down.

 The day after Veronica’s manager fired her, she attended a workers’ rights presentation held by Trabajadores Unidos Workers United (TUWU) at the Tenderloin shelter where she lives.
 With other shelter residents, Veronica sat through the talk and realized, “I knew there were rights but I doubted whether the ones regarding 10 minute breaks and sick time truly applied to me because I’m an immigrant.
 I left more clear about my rights as an immigrant and a worker in this country.”

-Walking around her neighborhood, Veronica had previously run into outreach staff from TUWU, which works across San Francisco to help people learn their labor rights and fight against worker exploitation.
-After the presentation, Veronica decided to explain her situation to TUWU staff and see if they could help.
+Some time before the presentation, Veronica had been walking around her neighborhood when she ran into an outreach organizer from TUWU, which works across the Bay Area to help people learn their labor rights and fight against worker exploitation.
+After she heard more her rights at the presentation, Veronica decided to explain her situation to a TUWU organizer and see if they could help.
 TUWU walked Veronica through her options, and initially, Veronica worried about what would happen to her employer and whether she even wanted to return to an unfair workplace.

 Veronica eventually decided it was important to fight and get her job back.
 With TUWU’s help, she wrote a letter to her employer and talked to the Labor Commissioner’s Office.
 Within two weeks, she was reinstated at the sandwich shop and received back pay.